 - 3,024 nodes each containing two 24-core Intel Xeon Scalable ‘Cascade Lake’ processors and 192 Gigabytes of memory.

-- Gadi will also include 160 nodes containing 640 Nvidia V100 GPUs, and 50 large-memory 'Cascade Lake' nodes offering 1.5 Terabytes of Intel Optane DC Persistent memory.
+- including 50 nodes each offering 1.5 Terabytes of Intel Optane DC Persistent memory.

-- Linking the storage and the computer is Mellanox Technologies' latest generation HDR InfiniBand technology in a Dragonfly+ topology, capable of transferring data at 200 Gb/s.
+- Linking the storage systems and Gadi is Mellanox Technologies' latest generation HDR InfiniBand technology in a Dragonfly+ topology, capable of transferring data at up to 200 Gb/s.

-- The underlying storage sub-systems are provided by NetApp enterprise class storage arrays, linked together in a DDN Lustre parallel file system enabling the high-performance throughput needed for computing on big data challenges.
+- The storage sub-systems are NetApp enterprise class storage arrays, linked together in a DDN Lustre parallel file system.

 - Altair’s PBSPro software optimises job scheduling and workload management.